Amitabh-K/Employee-Management-System/README.md

 A command line application that can be used to manage employee powered by MySQL database, Node.js with  inquirer.

+This command-line application can do the followings:

+  * Add departments, roles, employees

+  * View departments, roles, employees

+  * Update employee roles

+  * View employees by manager

+  * Delete departments, roles, and employees

+  * View the total utilized budget of a `department` -- ie the combined salaries of all employees in that department
+  * View the total utilized budget of a `manager` -- ie the combined salaries of all employees in that department

 ## Usage demo View